Functional Nutrition is absolutely my number one jam when it comes to supporting people to feel their best and actually seeing results. Why?

 3. Functional Nutrition relies on a Three Tiered approach when it comes to making recommendations-

-- Clear the muddy waters- First it works best to do some basic clean up work and set the stage for health to take root.
+- Tier 1- First it works best to do some basic clean up work and set the stage for health to take root.
 This means strategically removing triggering foods and lifestyle practices that may be causing excessive inflammation, gut dysfunction, stress, or other damage and imbalance that is driving the problem.
 This looks different for everyone.
 We look at food, stress, sleep, hydration, blood sugar, movement, poop, toxins, joy and more.
 This initial cleanup work serves to clear and calm the body enough for most people to see big improvements with how they feel and function and for the body to do some necessary repair work.

 4. In Functional Nutrition there are 3 core basics that need to be addressed when working with any symptom or disease.